vbss-io/vbss-ui/README.md

 This will override the default colors with your custom colors.

-### You are now ready to use the vbss-ui components in your project!
+### You are now ready to use the vbss-ui components in your project

 ### More

-For more information, please visit the [repository](https://github.com/vitorbss12/vbss-ui) and run Storybook to see the components in action.
+For more information, please visit the [repository](https://github.com/vbss-io/vbss-ui) and run Storybook to see the components in action.
 Storybook provides an interactive way to explore and test the components.

 To start Storybook, navigate to the repository directory and run: